exercism/v3/languages/csharp/exercises/concept/method-overloading/.docs/instructions.md

 destination.Inhabitants = 732;

 GameMaster.Describe(character, destination);
 // => "You're a level 4 Wizard with 28 hit points.
-You're travelling to your destination by walking.
+You're traveling to your destination by walking.
 You've arrived at Muros, which has 732 inhabitants."
 ```